Understanding the German Business Visa Framework

 - Documented ongoing business relationships

-- Regular need for Germany/Schengen travel
+- Regular need for Germany or Schengen travel

 Ahmed Al-Mansouri, a Dubai-based logistics entrepreneur, shares his experience: "After three successful single-entry visas, I applied for a multiple-entry valid for two years.
 The key was demonstrating continuous business relationships with German suppliers.
 Now I can travel spontaneously for urgent meetings without the visa application stress each time."